planetrobbie/terraform-gcp-hashistack/README.md

 You can get detailed facts about a node

     ansible v1.prod.<DOMAIN_NAME> -i hosts -m setup -u sebastien

+### Cluster Updgrades

+Ansible can life cycle your cluster to upgrade Consul binaries.
+Add the following lines to your `site.yml`

+    consul_version: <CONSUL_VERSION>
+    consul_install_upgrade: true

+and run

+    ansible-playbook -i hosts site.yml

+To upgrade Vault binaries just bump up the `vault_version` in your `site.yml` file and run, this avoid re-running all the Consul related task:

+    ansible-playbook -i hosts site.yml --start-at-task="Add Vault user"

+Now restart the Vault cluster, it is manual due to the requirement for Unsealing if based on Shamir.

+    ansible vault_instances -i hosts -a "systemctl restart vault" -u sebastien --become

 ## Google Cloud Load Balancing for Vault Cluster